Abd-Elhadi/Spotify-Clone/README.md

 # Lyrics

-Lyrics is an elegant React.js Music Application.
+Lyrics is an elegant, responsive & mobile-friendly React.js Music Application.
 Built with React, Redux, Tailwind and CSS.

 ## Features